archetype-themes/devkit/1. Getting Started/Overview.md

 ## What’s included in the public preview

-The Devkit preview is everything that is needed for Archetype to effectively communicate our vision of how to build themes + bootstrap a thriving community of professionals who share the desire to build success businesses that ship Shopify high quality theme projects to merchants.
+The Devkit preview is everything that is needed for Archetype to effectively communicate our vision of how to build themes + bootstrap a thriving community of professionals who share the desire to build successful businesses that ship high quality Shopify theme projects to merchants.

 ### Github Repos
 Devkit is a Github-centric solution.
 If we can do it in Github, then we will.